damianb93/gdcs-front-end-web-dev-nanodegree/Project 3 - Memory Game/README.md

 ## Rating

-★★★ - Tree star rating is reachedd when number of moves doesn't exceed 14.
+★★★ - Tree star rating is reached when number of moves doesn't exceed 14.
-★★☆- Two star rating is reached when number of moves excee 14 but doesn't exceed 20.
+★★☆- Two star rating is reached when number of moves exceed 14 but doesn't exceed 20.
 ★☆☆ - One star rating is reached when number of moves exceed 20.